Manuel Cidre: Personal life

 Manuel Cidre has 4 children and 6 grandchildren.
 He is married to Anabelle Colón.

 Political career

 Cidre ran for Governor of Puerto Rico during the Puerto Rican general election, 2016 as an independent candidate.
 Asked by Carmen Jovet which of the three main ideologies in Puerto Rico (statehood, free association or independence) he identified with, he declined to identify himself with any of them but commented that he is against Puerto Rico's status as a colony.
-In the debate of Young in Telemundo he declared that he will not support statehood.